RichardJActon/xenothesis/content/episode/25_GATTACA_Special.md

 02:27:10 - Gene therapy in adults [56]\
 02:27:34 - Somatic vs germline gene therapy: germline is heritable, somatic is not [56].\
 02:28:27 - Inefficiency of somatic gene therapy [56]\
-02:29:15 - Deleted Scene extra $5k for enhanced mathermatical / musical ability [17]\
+02:29:15 - Deleted Scene extra $5k for enhanced mathematical / musical ability [17]\
 02:30:45 - The 12 fingered pianist\
-02:31:48 - The ilogic of genetically modified food regulations, irradition vs targeted edits [48].\
+02:31:48 - The illogic of genetically modified food regulations, irradiation vs targeted edits [48].\
-02:35:55 - Concern about regulations around genetic engeneering in humans\
+02:35:55 - Concern about regulations around genetic engineering in humans\
 02:37:06 - CRISPR cas9 2012 genetic cut and paste [57]\
 02:39:45 - First discovery of CRISPR sequences bacteria Francisco Mojica 1993 [58, 48]\
-02:41:15 - CRISPR found to be an Adaptive imunity system 2005 [58]\
+02:41:15 - CRISPR found to be an Adaptive immunity system 2005 [58]\
 02:42:50 - Editing proof of principle Doudna and Charpentier 2012 [59, 60]\
 02:44:20 - Inactivating genes by cutting them and getting an imperfect repair [61, 62]\
 02:44:53 - Inserting new sequence with CRISPR [63]\